alexk99/the_router/bras/bras_howto_eng.md

 ### 6.2.2.
 Subscriber initiataion

-L2 and L3 subscriber could be initiated by ingress/egress unclassified packets, also L2 subscriber could be initiated with help of the DCHP protocol when the dhcp relay function is enabled.
-Initiation methods could be enabled/disabled by sysctl variables:
+L2 and L3 subscriber could be initiated by ingress/egress unclassified packets, also L2 subscribers could be initiated with help of the DHCP protocol when the dhcp relay function is enabled.
+Initiation methods could be enabled/disabled by sysctl variables.

 For example, when dhcp initiation is used it makes sence to turn off L2 subscriber session initiation by ingress/egress unclassified packets: